 Our creation is up and running.
 We’re launching the service with confidence.

 The creative process and all of its steps take time.
 A creative team can’t “just create something.”
 A direction is needed.
 Some communication of the end goal is imperative.
 The creative process takes patience and participation.
-Next time you a creative project arises, consider how the process unfolds.
-The more time and energy you put up front, the more your team will reap the rewards in the end.
+Next time a creative project arises, consider how the process unfolds.
+The more time and energy you put up a front, the more your team will reap the rewards in the end.

 You may also enjoy this article: How To Choose A Media Buying Company